A Milton resident is urging landowners to protect their pastures and wage war on the noxious fireweed.

 Dennis Staunton says this year is the worst spread of the invasive, yellow-flowering weed he has seen in 30 years.

-Mr Staunton and his son regularly pull the poisonous plant from the ground and he also offers help to his neighbours.
+Mr Staunton and his son regularly pull the poisonous plant from the ground and also offers help to his neighbours.

 He has filled 27 stock-feed bags from his paddocks this year, but has also noticed it along the side of roads in Milton.